samcday/node-clusterphone/README.md

         console.log(payload.key); // --> "value"
     };

+Just like with the underlying Node.js `cluster` IPC messaging tools, you can send file descriptors to the remote.
+This can be done from both workers and master.

+    var connection = net.createConnection({host: "google.com", port: 80});
+    clusterphone.sendToMaster("socket", {}, connection);

 ## Acknowledgements

 You can be notified when the remote end has handled your message.
 Acknowledgements can optionally include a reply payload.